-Standard 1: Mission, Vision, and Beliefs - Effective special education directors develop, advocate, and enact a shared mission, vision, and beliefs of high-quality education and academic success, college and career readiness, and well-being of all students.
+Standard 1: Mission, Vision, and Beliefs - Effective The special education directors candidate demonstrates knowledge of how to develop, advocate, and enact a shared mission, vision, and beliefs of high-quality education and academic success, college and career readiness, and well-being of all students.

-- 1(a) The special education director understands the importance of the district's mission and vision to promote academic success and well-being of all students. - 1(b) The special education director understands the beliefs of the teaching profession that promote high-expectation and student support; equity, inclusiveness, and equal access; openness, caring, and trust; and continuous improvement. - 1(c) The special education director understands the importance of leading with the district's mission, vision and beliefs.
+- 1(a) The special education director understands the importance of the district's mission and vision to promote academic success and well being of all students. - 1(b) The special education director understands the beliefs of the teaching profession that promote high expectation and student support; equity, inclusiveness, and equal access; openness, caring, and trust; and continuous improvement. - 1(c) The special education director understands the importance of leading with the district's mission, vision and beliefs.

-- 1(d) The special education director evaluates and assesses the mission of the district to ensure it promotes the academic success and well-being of all students. - 1(e) The special education director, in collaboration with members of the district and the community, use relevant data to develop and promote a vision for the district on the successful learning and development of all children and on instructional and organizational practices that promote such success. - 1(f) The special education director articulates, advocates, and cultivates beliefs that define the district's culture and stress the imperative of child-centered education; high expectations and student support; equity, inclusiveness, and equal access; openness, caring, and trust; and continuous improvement.
+- 1(d) The special education director evaluates and assesses the mission of the district to ensure it promotes the academic success and well-being of all students. - 1(e) The special education director, in collaboration with members of the district and the community, use relevant data to develop and promote a vision for the district on the successful learning and development of all children and on instructional and organizational practices that promote such success. - 1(f) The special education director articulates, advocates, and cultivates beliefs that define the district's culture and stress the imperative of child centered education;

-- 1(g) The special education director reviews the district's mission and vision and adjusts them to changing expectations and opportunities for the district, and changing needs and situations of all students. - 1(h) The special education director develops shared understanding of and commitment to the mission, vision, and beliefs within the district and the community. - 1(i) The special education director models and pursues the district's mission, vision, and beliefs in all aspects of leadership.
+- high expectations and student support; equity, inclusiveness, and equal access; openness, caring, and trust; and continuous improvement. - 1(g) The special education director reviews the district's mission and vision and adjusts them to changing expectations and opportunities for the district, and changing needs and situations of all students. - 1(h) The special education director develops shared understanding of and commitment to the mission, vision, and beliefs within the district and the community. - 1(i) The special education director models and pursues the district's mission, vision, and beliefs in all aspects of leadership.

-Standard 2: Ethics and Professional Norms - Effective special education directors act ethically and according to professional norms to promote all students' academic success and well-being.
+Standard 2: Ethics and Professional Norms - Effective sThe special education directors candidate acts ethically, legally, and with fiscal responsibility in accordance with according to professional norms and the Code of Ethics for Idaho Professional Educators to promote all students' the academic success and well-being of all students.